 Your trustee is an officer court (and therefore doesn’t work for you) although they will always work to ensure your rights are protected and you are treated fairly.

-Your trustee in bankruptcy is also ethically required to advise you on how you can avoid bankruptcy if it is possible based on your unique financial situation.
+The trustee in bankruptcy is also ethically required to advise you on how you can avoid bankruptcy if it is possible based on your unique financial situation.

 Your trustee might be able to help you get out of debt with no cost to yourself.